 Skip to main content

-Supportive Therapy for the Patient with Chronic Myelomonocytic Leukemia
+Supportive Therapy for the Person with Chronic Myelomonocytic Leukemia (CMML)

 Supportive therapy is treatment aimed at preventing or relieving symptoms.
-The main purpose of this type of treatment is to improve the comfort and quality of life for someone diagnosed with cancer no matter what stage the cancer or the goal of treatment might be.
+The main purpose of this type of treatment is to improve the comfort and quality of life for someone diagnosed with cancer, no matter what type of cancer the person has or what the goal of treatment might be.
 You might also hear supportive care referred to as palliative care, symptom management, or comfort care.

 Some people are concerned about a slight risk of infection (hepatitis or HIV) spread by blood transfusion.
-This possibility is very unlikely, and the benefits of the transfused cells greatly outweigh this risk.
+This possibility is very unlikely because all donated blood is tested before being transfused, and the benefits of the transfused cells greatly outweigh this very small risk.

 People with CMML often need a lot of blood transfusions.
 This can cause excess iron to build up in the body.
 This extra iron can deposit in the liver and heart, affecting how well the organs work.
 This iron build up is usually seen only in people who receive many transfusions over a period of years.
 Drugs called chelating agents can be used to treat and prevent iron overload from transfusions.
 Chelating agents are substances that bind with iron so that the body can get rid of it.
 They can be given intravenously (IV) or as an injection (shot) under the skin.